ajkim19/m2-0425-code-solutions/postgres-database/postgres-database-quiz-notes.md

 3. What is a row?

-- Each row is a record in that spreadsheet
+- Each row is a record/cell in that spreadsheet
 - A horizontally aligned series of

 4. What is an attribute and what other names are used to describe them?